 A wide variety of clubs and groups thrive on the campus of Notre Dame College.
 Are we missing a group that you want to join?
 One of the many fabulous things about NDC is that you can start the club yourself!
-All you need to do is meet with the Director of Student Engagement & Leadership, Elizabeth Cappabianca (firstname.lastname@example.org) or stop by her office in the Falcons’ Nest to learn more.
+All you need to do is contact email@example.com or stop by the Falcons’ Nest to learn more.

-Below is our current list of social, academic, recreational, and communication clubs on campus!
-Check it out!
+Below is our current list of social, academic, recreational and communication clubs on campus!
+Check them out!

 - Creative Writing Club